 At MIT, we do not have separate requirements for homeschooled applicants.
 Homeschooled applicants, like all of our applicants, are considered within their context, which includes schooling choice, family situation, geographic location, resources, opportunities, and challenges.
 However, we do have some tips for homeschooled students, based on successful applicants we have admitted in the past.

 - One quality that we look for in all of our applicants is evidence of having taken initiative, showing an entrepreneurial spirit, taking full advantage of opportunities.
 Many of our admitted homeschooled applicants have really shined in this area.
 These students truly take advantage of their less constrained educational environment to take on exciting projects, go in depth in topics that excite them, create new opportunities for themselves and others, and more.

 - The vast majority of our admitted homeschool students have taken advantage of advanced classes outside the homeschool setting, such as through a local college or an online school such as EPGY.
-Transcripts of these courses, in addition to evaluation of the homeschooling portfolio, are very helpful.
+Transcripts of these courses, in addition to an evaluation of the homeschooling portfolio, are very helpful.
 Some students will also take advantage of MIT's OpenCourseWare.

 - Most of our homeschooled students have taken advantage of extracurricular activities and community groups, such as community orchestras and theater, athletics groups, scouting, religious groups, volunteer work, work for pay, etc. Our homeschooled applicants, like all of our students, are active in their communities.

 Many (but certainly not all) of our homeschooled students have been active in summer programs.
 For some students, summer programs (some programs we have frequently seen in homeschooled applicants include CTY, TIP,